Event-plane flow analysis without non-flow effects: Description of the method

+The difference with the standard event-plane analysis is that each event is given a weight (\ref{wsimple}) which depends on the length of the flow vector $Q$, a quantity which is not used in the standard analysis.
+Eq.~(\ref{wsimple}) involves the integrated flow $V_n$ through $r_\theta$, which must be determined in a first pass through the data.

-For $\chi\gg 1$, this distribution is a narrow peak centered at $Q=V_n$.
-The weight defined by Eqs.~(\ref{wsimple}) and (\ref{defC}) is then close to $1$ for all events.
-If $\chi$ is smaller, the distribution of $Q$ is correspondingly wider, and $W_R$ is negative for some events.
-These negative weights are required in order to subtract nonflow effects, as will be explained in Sec.~\ref{s:nonflow}.
+Fig.~\ref{fig:weight} displays the variation of $W_R$ with $Q$, for two values of the resolution parameter.
+For $\chi\gg 1$, the distribution of $Q$ is a narrow peak centered at $Q=V_n$.
+Therefore, the weight defined by Eqs.~(\ref{wsimple}) and (\ref{defC}) is close to $1$ for all events.
+If $\chi$ is smaller, the distribution of $Q$ is wider, and $W_R$ is negative for some events.
+These negative weights are required in order to subtract nonflow effects.
 On the other hand, they also subtract part of the flow.
-In order to compensate for this effect, the global normalization of the weight increases when $\chi$ decreases (compare the curves in the top and bottom panels in Fig.~\ref{fig:weight}).
+In order to compensate for this effect, the global normalization of the weight increases when $\chi$ decreases (as illustrated in Fig.~\ref{fig:weight} by the fact that the amplitude of the curve showing the weight changes for different values of $\chi$).
 This qualitatively explains the $\chi$ dependence in Eq.~(\ref{defC}).

 The weight (\ref{wsimple}) vanishes linearly at $Q=0$.
 This is physically intuitive.
-The idea of the flow vector is that by summing over all particles, one increases the relative weight of collective flow over individual, random motion of the particles.
+Given that the flow vector is obtained by summing over all particles, one increases the relative weight of collective flow over individual, random motion of the particles.
 If the flow vector is small in an event, it means that the random motion hides the collective motion in this particular event, which is therefore of little use for the flow analysis.